Skip to Content

 Florida Scrub-Jay Habitat Protection

-1. Plant scrub patches on your property
+1. Create scrub patches with native plants on your property

 Urban Development Impacts on Blue Bird Populations